Barry0121/graph-neural-net-benchmark/README.md

 * Use the `--task` flag to choose between the two tasks.
     - Example: python run.py --name 'expt_test' --dataset 'Cora' --task 'Edge Prediction'

-There are also two dataset to run either task upon: Cora and CiteSeer.
+There are also two dataset to run either task upon: Cora, CiteSeer, and PubMed.
 * Use the `--dataset` flag to choose between the two datasets.
     - Example: python run.py --name 'expt_test' --dataset 'CiteSeer' --task 'Node Classification'